August / Sept Goals + Dailies

 As a recap – july goals were:

-Get consensus tree (or ✅ get UCEs mapped for
+• Get consensus tree (or ✅ get UCEs mapped for at least 2 ALL species)

-Which should then put me in a good place for mapping genes of interest onto the tree and having results (or at the very least, solid tentative results) by end of summer, keeping me right on schedule with the plan I presented at my committee meeting :D
+Which should then put me in a good place for mapping genes of interest onto the tree and having results (or at the very least, solid tentative results) by start of the fall quarter, keeping me right on schedule with the plan I presented at my committee meeting :D

 Dailies